You can claim Housing Benefit if you are either:

 1. Over state pension age and pay rent for the property you live in

 (This does not apply if you are part of a couple where one person is under state pension age.
 Apply for Universal Credit instead.)

 - pay rent for the property you live in and

-- live in accommodation where you are provided with support, care or supervision (specified accommodation) by or on behalf of your landlord
+- live in accommodation classed as temporary, or where you are provided with support, care or supervision (specified accommodation) by or on behalf of your landlord

 Your landlord should be able to advise if you live in one of these property types.